emacs-php/php-mode/README.md

 Status
 ------

-Version 1.13 is the finaly version I intend to release, with the exception of critical bug fixes.
-I am currently looking for someone willing to take over as the maintainer of PHP Mode starting in 2014.
+I am currently looking for someone willing to take over as the maintainer of PHP Mode, ideally before the end of 2014.
 Please see [this discussion](https://github.com/ejmr/php-mode/issues/109) for details.

 Features